google/blockly-samples/codelabs/custom_generator/custom_generator.md

 You can view the complete code used in this codelab in blockly-samples under [`examples/custom-generator-codelab`](https://github.com/google/blockly-samples/tree/master/examples/custom-generator-codelab).

 Before setting up the rest of the application, let's change the storage key used for this codelab application.
 This will ensure that the workspace is saved in its own storage, separate from the regular sample app, so that we don't interfere with other demos.
-In `serialization.js`, change the value of `storageKey` to some unique string:
+In `serialization.js`, change the value of `storageKey` to some unique string. `jsonGeneratorWorkspace` will work:

 ```js
 // Use a unique storage key for this codelab